pydata/pydata-cookbook/papers/joshua_warner/00_scikitimage.rst

 ``filters``
     Whole-image changes like sharpening.
 See also the rank filters exposed in ``skimage.filters.rank``.
 ``future``
-    Similar to ``__future__``, this is a glimpse into the future of the package.
-Contains merged functions which are ready for use, but with API that may not be finalized.
+    Similar to Python's ability to import from the ``__future__``, this is a glimpse into the future of ``scikit-image``.
+Contains stable functions which are ready for use, but with API that may not be finalized.
 ``graph``
     Graph theory, including path finding which is used in the panorama example to follow.
 ``io``